Interpretable Network Propagation with Application to Expanding the Repertoire of Human Proteins that Interact with SARS-CoV-2: Discussion

-Anti-coagulant drugs that interact with HSPA5, CANX or CALR include Tenecteplase, a third generation plasminogen activating enzyme and the investigational drug Lanoteplase, which is a serine protease that binds to fibrin leading to the formation of plasmin~\cite{pmid22775207}, an enzyme that breaks clots.
-Lanoteplase is a second-generation derivative of alteplase, and a third generation derivative of recombinant plasminogen.
-It is notable that there is a clinical trial for Alteplase (ClinicalTrials.gov, NCT04357730) to test its effectiveness in treating COVID-19.
-Calcium citrate, a known anti-coagulant agent also interacts with CANX and CALR~\cite{pmid17883701}.
-Aspirin, also present in (\Cref{fig:term-networks}(f)), binds to and inhibits the ATPase activity of HSPA5~\cite{pmid11689471}.
-A clinical trial (ClinicalTrials.gov, NCT04363840) is testing whether early treatment of COVID-19 patients with aspirin and vitamin D can inhibit the production of blood clots and decrease rates of hospitalization.
+Anti-coagulant drugs that interact with HSPA5 or CANX include Tenecteplase, a third generation plasminogen activating enzyme and the investigational drug Lanoteplase, which is a serine protease that binds to fibrin leading to the formation of plasmin~\citep{pmid22775207}, an enzyme that breaks clots.
+Lanoteplase is a second-generation derivative of Alteplase, and a third generation derivative of recombinant plasminogen.
+It is notable that there are clinical trials for Tenecteplase (ClinicalTrials.gov, NCT04558125, NCT04505592) and Alteplase (ClinicalTrials.gov, NCT04357730, NCT04640194) to test their effectiveness in treating COVID-19.
+Aspirin, also present in (\Cref{fig:term-networks}(a,b)), binds to and inhibits the ATPase activity of HSPA5~\citep{pmid11689471}.
+Aspirin is currently involved in 16 clinical trials (ClinicalTrials.gov), with one testing the effects of aspirin at various levels of COVID-19 severity (NCT04365309), and another testing whether early treatment of COVID-19 patients with aspirin and vitamin D can inhibit the production of blood clots and decrease rates of hospitalization (NCT04363840).